Labour History in Abbotsford Logo

 Category: Indigenous Category: British/Anglophone

-Farmers in the Fraser Valley begin growing hops, which provided seasonal work for Stó:lō workers.
+Farmers in the Fraser Valley began growing hops, which provided seasonal work for Stó:lō workers.
 Both white and Stó:lō workers were hired to pick hops, but groups worked on different fields and didn’t mix very much.
 All pickers were paid the same, no matter what race, age, or gender they were.
 Hops-picking continued to be important to the Stó:lō economy until machines replaced human workers in the 1950s.

 1890s